Plankton, Aerosol, Cloud, ocean Ecosystem

-Plankton, Aerosol, Cloud, ocean Ecosystem (PACE) is a NASA Earth-observing satellite mission that will continue and advance observations of global ocean color, biogeochemistry, and ecology, as well as the carbon cycle, aerosols and clouds.
-PACE will be used to identify the extent and duration of phytoplankton blooms and improve understanding of air quality.
-These and other uses of PACE data will benefit the economy and society, especially sectors that rely on water quality, fisheries and food security.
+Plankton, Aerosol, Cloud, ocean Ecosystem (PACE) is a 2020s NASA Earth-observing satellite mission to observe global ocean color, biogeochemistry, and ecology, as well as the carbon cycle, aerosols and clouds.
+PACE is intended to be used to identify the extent and duration of phytoplankton blooms and improve understanding of air quality.
+These and other uses of PACE data are expected to benefit the economy and society according to NASA, especially sectors that rely on water quality, fisheries and food security.

-The mission is currently in construction, after being proposed for cancellation under President's Trump FY 2018 budget but restored by Congress.
+Despite being proposed for cancellation under President Trump's FY 2018 budget, the program was funded by Congress in 2018.
 The PACE project is managed by NASA Goddard Space Flight Center.
-The main instrument and bus are being designed and built at Goddard Space Flight Center.
+The main instrument and bus were designed and built at Goddard Space Flight Center.

 On 4 February 2020, NASA announced the selection of SpaceX to launch PACE on a Falcon 9, at a total cost to NASA of US$80.4 million, including the launch service and other mission-related costs.
-The PACE mission has a cost cap of US$805 million.
-As of May 2022, PACE is scheduled to launch in January 2024.
+The total cost of the mission is $964 million, which includes spacecraft construction, launch, and operations.
+PACE successfully launched on 8 February 2024 at 06:33 UTC.
+On 17 April 2024 it was announced that first operational data was received.

 History

-PACE was called Pre-Aerosol, Cloud, and ocean Ecosystem (PACE).
-PACE was approved to move forward out of its preliminary stage of planning on 16 June 2016 at the Key Decision Point-A (KDP-A) event.
-A significant milestone for this next stage is that the official mission budget becomes available for use on 1 July 2016, project manager Andre Dress said.
+The Pre-Aerosol, Cloud, and ocean Ecosystem satellite (PACE) was approved to move forward out of its preliminary stage of planning on 16 June 2016 at the Key Decision Point-A (KDP-A) event.
+According to project manager Andre Dress, a significant milestone for the next stage was that the official mission budget became available for use on 1 July 2016.